yuxianxu/rentAcar-landing-page-typescript-tailwind/README.md

 ## More

-This project is a coding exercise followed the CoderOne's Youtube channel and modified by Yuxian Xu.
+This project is an exercise followed the CoderOne's Youtube channel and modified by Yuxian Xu.